 best suitable standard from an engineering viewpoint.

-In most cases however the analyst must use those standards mandated by
+In most cases however the analyst must use the standard mandated by the

-- In comparison with other standards, Mil-HDBK-217 yields always
+- In comparison with other standards, Mil-HDBK-217 gives almost

-the worst results, with or without the use of ANSI/VITA 51.1
+the worst results, even with the use of ANSI/VITA 51.1

-- Telcordia Issue 3 and IEC-TR-62380 almost always yield the best
+- Telcordia Issue 4 and IEC-TR-62380 almost always gives the best